Showing posts with label Demoscene - Demos. Show all posts

 Grusel

 This was one of the first demos I ever bought from a PD library when I became an ST user.
 The scene was fresh and bewildering for me back then.
-I had little money and took the plunge to blindly spend my pennies on something called "Grusel".
-I miss those days of ordering from PD libraries!
+Plus, I had little money and took the plunge, blindly spending my pennies on something called "Grusel".
+I miss those days of ordering disks from PD libraries!

 Thanks to the insanity of Eckhard Kruse, I've been hooked on graveyards, weird skeletons, and ghosts for over 30 years.
-Yes, it looks silly, but this is an ST classic and something I just had to share.
+Yes, it's silly, but this is an ST classic, and I just had to share it.
 Grusel can be downloaded from Eckhard's own website (don't forget Ballerburg, an outstanding turn-based strategic shooter you need to play!).
 This little demo is nothing less than a timeless classic.
 A childish demo.
 A masterpiece!

 Saturday, August 05, 2017